 Four Ways to Use Hand Drawn Graphics in Your Projects

-If you haven’t gotten inspired yet, check out some of the ways we’ve been told people use our handwritten elements, and the way we use them every day:
+If you are not inspired yet, check out some of the ways we’ve been told people use our handwritten elements and the way we use them every day:

 - Underlining Scribbles – (Arrows, ovals, speech balloons, etc.) These are used to highlight information the same way you might if you were working on a tangible, paper document.

-- Illustrative Icons – (People, charts, etc.) These are used to allow you to visualize your theme.
-Using these, you can enable people who are unfamiliar with your topic to create a mnemonic association to better remember the topic of and content within your slide.
+- Illustrative Icons – (People, charts, etc.) They allow you to visualize your theme.
+Using these, you can enable people who are unfamiliar with your topic to create a mnemonic association to better remember the topic and content on your slide.

 - Diagrams – (Charts, graphs, pieces of charts & graphs) – Alternately, you may use the elements to create your very own charts and illustrations to represent your own process, structure, or relationship.

-The motive of all of the items in our hand drawn sets, from lines to the pie charts, is to make your presentations more memorable and interesting for viewers.
+The motive of all of the items in our hand-drawn sets, from lines to pie charts, is to make your presentations more memorable and interesting for viewers.

-Notice that the title says using hand drawn graphics in projects, not just presentations.
+Notice that the title says to use hand-drawn graphics in projects, not just presentations.
 Although we’ve been talking about how our handwritten icons can be used to embellish presentations, they have also been utilized successfully in eBooks and blog posts.

-We use it in many places on our own infoDiagram blog – see hand drawn illustrations, for example, Seth Godin blogs.
+We use it in many places on our own infoDiagram blog – see scribble illustrations, for example, Seth Godin’s blogs.

-If you’re still not sure of how to incorporate graphics into your projects, contact us!
+If you’re still not sure how to incorporate graphics into your projects, contact us!